+Partition Coefficient: N-Octanol/Water

+Solubility

+Viscosity

-- Reactivity: Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
+10.1.
+Reactivity: Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
 Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil).
 May react exothermically with water releasing heat.
-Adding an acid to a base or base to an acid may cause a violent reaction. - 10.2.
+Adding an acid to a base or base to an acid may cause a violent reaction.

+Water: Insoluble

+Not available

+Not available

+- 10.2.
 Chemical Stability: Stable under recommended handling and storage conditions (see section 7). - 10.3.
 Possibility of Hazardous Reactions: Hazardous polymerization will not occur. - 10.4.
-Conditions to Avoid: Direct sunlight, extremely high or low temperatures, and incompatible materials. - Incompatible Materials: Strong oxidizers.
-Strong acids.
-Calcium oxide reacts with water to form corrosive calcium 10.5. hydroxide, with evolution of much heat.
-Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil). - 10.6.
-Hazardous Decomposition Products: Thermal decomposition generates: Corrosive vapors.
-Limestone and Dolomite decomposes at 825 °C (1517 °F) producing Calcium and Magnesium Oxide.
-Adding water produces (caustic) calcium hydroxide.
+Conditions to Avoid: Direct sunlight, extremely high or low temperatures, and incompatible materials.

+According To Federal Register / Vol. 77, No. 58 / Monday, March 26, 2012 / Rules And Regulations And According To The Hazardous Products Regulation (February 11, 2015).

+10.5.
+Incompatible Materials: Reactive or incompatible with the following materials: oxidizing materials, acids, aluminum and ammonium salt.

+Portland cement is highly alkaline and will react with acids to produce a violent, heat-generating reaction.
+Toxic gases or vapors may be given off depending on the acid involved.
+Reacts with acids, aluminum metals and ammonium salts.
+Aluminum powder and other alkali and alkaline earth elements will react in wet mortar or concrete, liberating hydrogen gas.
+Limestone ignites on contact with fluorine and is incompatible with acids, alum, ammonium salts, and magnesium.
+Silica reacts violently with powerful oxidizing agents such as fluorine, boron trifluoride, chlorine trifluoride, manganese trifluoride, and oxygen difluoride yielding possible fire and/or explosions.
+Silicates dissolve readily in hydrofluoric acid producing a corrosive gas - silicon tetrafluoride.

+10.6.
+Hazardous Decomposition Products: Crystalline silica (quartz) will dissolve in hydrofluoric acid and produce a corrosive gas - silicon tetrafluoride.
+Thermal decomposition generates : Corrosive vapors.